Uniform

 P.E Kit

-Polo Shirt – black w/ gold side panels *
+Polo Shirt (black with gold side panels)*

-Football/Hockey Socks – black *
+Football/Hockey Socks (black)*

-Shin Pads (Hockey & Football)
+Shin Pads (Hockey and Football)

 If students wish to wear tracksuit bottoms during the winter terms, they may do so, but they must be plain black.
 A plain black hoodie may be worn for PE lessons only, but not for rugby.
 Larkmead hoodies may not be worn for PE lessons.
-Larkmead leggings may also be worn in PE lessons
+Larkmead leggings may also be worn in PE lessons.

 In line with recommendations from the Rugby Football Union and the Hockey Association, we encourage students to wear a mouth guard when involved in these sports, both in lessons or competitive games.
 Mouth guards can be purchased from the P.E.
 Department.